basp/pixie/README.md

 ```

 ### tips
 It's better to define a _palette_ of colors that you want to use and select from those in your presentations.
+It's easy to just grab colors from the `System.Drawing.Color` class.

 ```
 static readonly Pixie.Color White = System.Drawing.Color.White.ToPixieColor();